 They did all this research from a layperson’s perspective.
 They did all the legwork for their readers, which not only saves them time but also is perceived as less biased.

 They did all the searching for them.
 They analyzed all the data (from an outsider’s vantage point) and cherrypicked the best answers.
 And they condensed and distilled their findings into one, easy-to-read, easy-to-find place.

-Add to that the fact they conversed with over 20,000 people afflicted with this condition and know almost everything about it, makes them a lot more credible than some general practitioner who may have come across just a few hundred cases in their practice.
+Add to that the fact they conversed with over 20,000 people afflicted with this condition and know almost everything about it, which makes them a lot more credible than some general practitioners who may have come across just a few hundred cases in their practice.

 So this person is loaded with credentials, particularly unique ones, that definitely shouldn’t be avoided or hidden from the reader.
 In fact, it should be not only communicated but also highlighted as a major benefit in the copy.

 So, to the question “why you?”
 Because in the mind of the reader, you are the expert on this subject.
 Use your unique credibility and experience as a major selling point.